cmtt/publicsuffixlist/README.md

 Supplies a buffer as source for the data file.

 ##### ``lines {string[]}``
-Supplies an array of stringd as source for the data file.
+Supplies an array of strings as source for the data file.

-### Methods:
+### Initialization

 ##### ``.initialize(callback)``
 Loads all rules from the specified source.

+##### ``.initializeSync()``
+Loads all rules synchronously from the specified source.

+In order to use this module, it must be initialized synchronously or asynchronously with a ruleset.
+By default, the ruleset is loaded from disk.

+### Methods

 ##### ``.lookup(domainString)``
 lookup() returns an object providing the distinct results for the queried